prathushaP/Banking-data-reconciliation-platform/README.md

     └── banking.db
 ```

-## Deploy free on Streamlit Community Cloud

-1. Push this repo to GitHub.
-2. Go to [share.streamlit.io](https://share.streamlit.io) and sign in with GitHub.
-3. **New app** → select this repo.
-4. Main file path: `app.py`
-5. Deploy → copy the live URL into your portfolio.

 The app auto-generates data on first run if `data/banking.db` is missing.
 Use **Regenerate synthetic data** in the sidebar anytime.

 ## Validation rules